The Beyoncé Experience: Concert synopsis

 The show included many references such as to James Brown and Donna Summer as well as routines inspired by Sweet Charity and Marilyn Monroe.
 It opened in darkness, with Beyoncé emerging through a hole in the stage amidst smoke, sparkles and pyrotechnics to perform "Crazy in Love" with a snippet of Gnarls Barkley's "Crazy" in a sparkling silver gown and walking to the front of the stage, as fifteen disco balls hung from the ceiling.
 Her background band started playing the music to the funk song and while singing, Beyoncé walked up a huge staircase which moved forward in two places where her all-female band and three backup singers were positioned.
 At the top of the staircase/mini-stage, she tore off the bottom of her dress and walked back down to the main stage.
 Her three backup singers came down as well and did the "uh-oh" dance from the song with her.

-Beyoncé-Carter performing "Speechless" during the tour while seated on a sofa designed like a pair of lips.
+Beyoncé performing "Speechless" during the tour while seated on a sofa designed like a pair of lips.
 Lee Hildebrand of the San Francisco Chronicle noted that the singer was "particularly powerful on 'Speechless,' a masterpiece of lyrical minimalism".

 During "Freakum Dress" Beyoncé played an air guitar, while the stage's stairs were lit green during "Green Light" which she performed with six female dancers.
 She wore a belly-dancing outfit, including harem pants, while singing "Baby Boy".
 She descended the staircase holding an umbrella and was met by three guys wearing fatigues.
 A short section of the reggae classic "Murder She Wrote" was incorporated into "Baby Boy".
 During "Beautiful Liar", Beyoncé sang into a microphone that fell from the ceiling and performed a Shakira-styled dance similar to the song's music video; Shakira appeared on the video screen throughout the song.
 "Naughty Girl" was also sung with Donna Summer's "Love to Love You Baby" being incorporated and while performing she belly-danced on the song's beat.
 "Me, Myself and I" was performed at a slower tempo than the original recording, after which Beyoncé sang "Dangerously in Love 2" with a snippet of "He Loves Me" by Jill Scott.
 She cried during "Flaws and All" and showed her "imperfections" before being embraced by a dancer dressed as an angel.
 During the performance of the song, she sang wide-eyed in a video close-up.
 The show continued with Beyoncé performing a ten-song Destiny's Child medley which contained female solidarity-themed songs.
 Beyoncé sang "Speechless" while seated on a sofa designed like a pair of lips.